-New York City's beloved dive bars that have closed for good
+New York City's beloved dive bars that are closing for good

-As Smith's closes its doors, we take a look back at a few more of the bars that we knew once in a very different New York.
+As Winnie's closes its doors, we take a look back at a few more of the bars that we knew once in a very different New York.

 Ding Dong Lounge